From April 2023, coverage of the R&D Tax Credits scheme will be expanded to include data and cloud computing costs as qualifying expenditure.

 - cloud computing costs that can be attributed to computation, data processing and software

 We welcome the Government’s acknowledgment that datasets are an essential R&D input for companies across a variety of sectors, not less those where the most cutting-edge computational R&D activities are taking place.
-Thus, datasets are now achkowledged as being as vital an ingredient as raw materials or labour inputs which may be employed in some of the more “traditional” R&D processes.
-This will also include costs for staff-related expenditure for the purpose of collecting, cleansing and analysing data in relation to qualifying R&D projects.
+Thus, datasets are now acknowledged as being as vital an ingredient as raw materials or labour inputs which may be employed in manufacturing or engineering fields of R&D. This will also include costs for staff-related expenditure for the purpose of collecting, cleansing and analysing data in relation to qualifying R&D projects.

 UK Businesses have made their position to the Government clear that where their research is data intensive, they often rely on third party processing capacity and analytical tools to manage this data.
 These capabilities are often accessed via the cloud, which is typically the most effective way to achieve required results.
 It is for these compelling reasons that businesses will now be able to claim relief for the cost of such services used directly for their R&D projects.